ArjunaCluster/ArjunaUsers/.github/ISSUE_TEMPLATE/user-support.md

 title: Put a succinct title here

 ---
-If you notice an issue on arjuna, please first search the existing issues and ensure that it has not been reported.
+> If you notice an issue on arjuna, please first search the existing issues and ensure
+> that it has not been reported.
 If you notice a similar example, please comment on that issue.
+>
+> Instructions:

-> Please update the issue's title with something informative
+> 1) Update the issue's title with something informative

-Please provide the following information to help us help you:
+> 2) Fill out the form with request information
+> 3) Delete all instructions (Lines that start with `>`) and unused parts of the form
+> 4) Submit the issue by clicking "Submit New Issue"
+>
+> Tips for getting help
+> - Quote your shell/log files with backticks.
+It makes reading them **much** easier
+> - Include **both** the output of a command **and** the command itself
+> - A minimal working example is a huge plus, we do not debug user code

 ## Basic Info
 Your Name:
 Your Andrew ID:

 ## Where it happened